DallanQ/brass_birmingham_1/Manual.md

 > The 2-player (2 avatar icons), 3-player (3 avatar icons), and 4-player (4 avatar icons) counts are shown in the bottom right corner on the front of the cards and along the top of the merchant tiles.

-3. Separate the Wild Location Wild Industry them face up on 2 of the Card Draw Areas.
+3. Separate the Wild Location and Wild Industry cards, and place them face up on 2 of the Card Draw Areas

-4.
+4. Shuffle the remaining cards and place them face down on the remaining Card Draw Area; this is the Draw Deck.

+5. Shuffle the remaining Merchant tiles, and place 1 (face up) on each of the Merchant spaces marked with the number of players in your game, located near the edges of the board.

-Place 1 beer barrel on each beer barrel space beside a (non-blank) .
-Merchant tile
+6. Place 1 beer barrel on each beer barrel space beside a (non-blank) Merchant tile.

-Place 1 black cube on each space of the Coal Market the £1 spaces open.
+7. Place 1 black cube on each space of the Coal Market J , leaving 1 of the £1 spaces open.

-, leaving 1 of

-4

-Place 1 orange cube on each space of the Iron Market of the £1 spaces open.
+8. Place 1 orange cube on each space of the Iron Market K , leaving both of the £1 spaces open.

-, leaving both

-## E

-Place the remaining cubes and beer barrels beside the board; this is the General Supply Note: The General Supply is limitless.
+9. Place the remaining cubes and beer barrels beside the board; this is the General Supply.

+Note: The General Supply is limitless.
 If you need more of a resource, represent it with something else.

-),

-## ), 3-Player (

-.

-) counts are

-5

-.

-Place the money beside the board; this is the Bank
+10. Place the money beside the board; this is the Bank.

-.

 ## F